dmagic1304/clocker/README.md

 * designing the basic layout for the webapp in Figma
 * still designing the look of the app and trying to plan out the components necessary
 * reasherching the best way to implement authentication for future roles implementation goal
+* still looking into authentication options.
+Firebase seems easiest but I am not sure if it will work well with roles

 ## Technologies Used